Crawfish frog: Geographic range

 The crawfish frog is found in portions of central and southern United States, from Indiana west to Kansas, south to Texas, and east to Alabama.
 This species is largely associated with former prairie regions where crawfish burrows are found, but with the effects of habitat loss along with urbanization, many populations have been extirpated.

+During the early 2000s, a sizable and geographically disjunct crawfish frog population was discovered at Big Oaks National Wildlife Refuge in southeastern Indiana.
 In 2016 a sizable population was documented in Sumter County, Alabama.

 A new county record was added in 2017 in Perry County, Arkansas within the Ouachita Mountains.
 See Notes below.

 Conservation status

 The crawfish frog is listed as least concern by the IUCN Red List of Threatened Species, and is listed as endangered in Iowa (where it has likely been extirpated) and Indiana.
 According to the IUCN Red List, habitat loss is the biggest threat to this species, though disease (chytridiomycosis) and competitive pressure from other anurans have also been identified as potential stresses.

 Conservation efforts are focused on protecting L. areolatus habitat.
-Crawfish frogs can travel more than 1 km between ponds during the breeding season, indicating that protected regions should be large enough to include multiple ponds.
-Within these protected areas, mowing, plowing, and heavy vehicle use should all be limited in the summer.
+Crawfish frogs can travel more than 1 km between their primary burrow and breeding ponds during the breeding season, indicating that protected regions should be large enough to encompass the migratory distances covered during breeding season.
+Within these protected areas, mowing and heavy vehicle use should be limited during the warm season when frogs are active.
+Tilling practices are thought to be an acute threat to crawfish frogs due to the destruction of burrows; thus disking and plowing should be reduced or avoided entirely in areas occupied by the species.
 Additional conservation strategies include genetic management.
 This method of conservation is unlikely to take place until crawfish frog populations decrease significantly.
 If genetic management is required, recent studies have shown that genetic diversity within L. areolatus populations is strong and should be enough to maintain fitness.